 Likewise, be very mindful about accidentally ripping your influences off.
 We’re all shaped by the ideas, images, and words we consume, so great care should be taken not to disrespect the hard work others have done by blindly re-appropriating it as our own, especially if we’re denying them public credit and acknowledgment.

 Things can get muddy here because we’re all exchanging ideas whose time has come, we live in the era of constant cross contamination, and none of us invented what it is we practice.
+There are a lot of things that may register as “stealing” which are in fact parallel thinking.

 That being said, audit your own reactions to “good” content.
 If you see someone’s post talking about something and it inspires you, your first instinct should not be to turn around and present those ideas as your own.